 Caveat: Email systems are very personal!
 My system may not be appropriate for you.
 Read thru this article as an example of what can be done, not a set of rules to follow.

 The more my email messages build up, the more messages I miss.
-I recently watched Steve Dotto’s webinar on Email Overload, and got motivated to do some inbox cleaning.
+I watched Steve Dotto’s webinar on Email Overload, and got motivated to do some inbox cleaning.
 It’s time to get out the hatchet!

 Delete All Email in the Social and Promotions Category